My Mother's Day Feng Shui Ritual

 Each year, when my kids ask me what I want for Mother's Day, I offer the same immediate response: "I want to play in the dirt."

 You see, plants are a huge part of my personal Feng Shui Mother's Day ritual.
-You can get your own Personalized Feng Shui report to find out how Feng Shui can work for you, too.

 My son, Vincent, who has both Jupiter and Saturn in Taurus and Venus in Virgo, understands.
 He remembers being a small child and gardening with me in our once gorgeous back yard.
 He can recall digging in the dirt and helping me plant seeds or pick fresh salad.
 He would help me water the garden, and he actually took pride in it.
 I do believe that boy has green-thumb potential.